Taming Taxonomy Interview with Jessica DuVerneay and Alberta Soranzo

 Even if you have a color scheme to which your company is very attached, you may be able to update it a bit and give your site a new look.
 Talk to a web designer about enhancing the colors by making them brighter, sharper and so forth when you update your website.
 You may also want to talk to them about incorporating your color scheme into areas of the site such as borders, which can make your site more interesting to look at.

-Old Sites
+The Chronicles of Old Sites

 Update Your Website - Add Automatic Social Media Feeds To Your Site